 |2:45 p.m. – 4:00 p.m.

 You are invited to attend MRA’s VIP event on May 23, 2017, the evening before the annual HR Conference.
-In addition to networking with your peers and MRA’s Subject Matter Experts, and the chance to meet all of the conference presenters, this event offers a unique opportunity for experiential learning and inspiration!
+In addition to networking with your peers and MRA’s Subject Matter Experts, and the chance to meet all of the conference presenters, this event offers a unique opportunity to be inspired and learn about the challenges of mental health.

 MRA's VIP event will feature a talk and book signing by three-time Olympian and mental health advocate, Suzy Favor Hamilton, author of the New York Times Best Seller 'Fast Girl'.
 In 2000, Suzy was the fastest woman in the world in the 1500m and was named USA Track & Field’s Female Distance Runner of the Year.
 Suzy speaks on being a world-class athlete, being in denial about her mental illness, hitting rock bottom as a top escort in Las Vegas, and her recovery and continued struggles with life during and after her running.
 As an HR Professional you won’t want to miss this inspiring story that will bring to light many mental heal issues in the workplace faced by employers today.